 A certified log home inspector can do a more in-depth evaluation of the condition.
 Remember that not all inspectors are trained to inspect a log home.
 Once your inspector has completed the inspection, ask them to walk you through his inspection and provide insight into the structural needs.

-“Log homes have some characteristics that are very different from conventional homes, and it’s crucial for home inspectors to understand them.”—Nick Gromicko, CMI and Kenton Shepard
+“Log homes have some characteristics that are very different from conventional homes, and home inspectors must understand them.”—Nick Gromicko, CMI and Kenton Shepard